Back to index of guitar pages by Donald Sauter.

-In the March 1997 issue of the Washington Guitar Society newsletter I included a guitar version of "Our Director March", published and arranged by Walter Jacobs.
+In the Washington Guitar Society newsletter No. 31, March 1997, I included a guitar version of "Our Director March", published and arranged by Walter Jacobs.
 The accompanying article included a bit of the history of this renowned march, and my arguments in defense of playing music that many people would turn their noses up at.
 Indeed, I say play anything you can get your hands on.
 I also left in some personal, anecdotal material.
 Feel free to tune out whenever and wherever you'd like.

 According to the Heritage Encyclopedia of Band Music, Our Director is "one of the most famous of all marches.
 It has been adapted by countless schools, colleges, clubs and other organizations as their alma mater or fight song."
 Not too shabby, eh?